ioquatix/synco/README.md

 ### ZFS Snapshots

-*This part of LSync is still under heavy development*
+*This part of Synco is still under heavy development*

-LSync can manage synchronization and backups of ZFS partitions.
+Synco can manage synchronization and backups of ZFS partitions.
 However, to use the standard tools, it is necessary to enable `zfs_admin_snapshot`, in `/etc/modprobe.d/zfs.conf`:

 	options zfs zfs_admin_snapshot=1